After 14 years as a plasterer and business owner, Johnathan wanted a career change and looked to Options Skills to make his dream a reality.

-Johnathan was originally a plasterer, working in the industry for more than 14 years and, in that time, launched and ran his own successful business.
+Johnathan was originally a plasterer, working in the industry for more than 14 years, and, in that time, he launched and ran his own successful business.
 However, two years ago, he decided he wanted something different.

 There is no denying that plastering is a challenging job.
 While the work indoors is hard enough, you’re up against the elements outdoors.
 Sudden rain is a spanner in the works, and rendering is nearly impossible during winter.